 Open yourself up to contracts that will provide regular income.
 If your current client base is primarily domestic, why not consider commercial property as your next move?
 Or perhaps, the public sector?
 Local councils, schools or hospitals?
 This regular guaranteed work should be the staple of your business.

 Hiring additional or more specialist staff can help you complete more niche projects, or even win new business.
 It is also a positive step to develop your existing staff by investing in training to up-skill them as well.
 However, be aware all employees, even temporary, need to be covered by your Employer’s Liability insurance.

 It makes sense to assess your current market position so you can clearly see where your growth strategy is or isn't working.
 Equally, make sure you have a contingency plan in place should something not go to plan.

-This should include evaluating your insurance policies in order to best protect your growing assets and workforce.
+This should include evaluating your electrical contractor insurance policies in order to best protect your growing assets and workforce.
 By taking the time to plan ahead, and discuss changes with your stakeholders, you can create a more future proof business.